 For one weekend in late January every year, my parents volunteer for a church retreat.
-They don’t lead any activities, but they prepare all the food, from meal planning to cooking to serving to cleaning up.
-Mum doesn’t make food processed for bulk cooking, either.
+They don’t lead any activities, but they prepare all the food, from meal planning and shopping to cooking, serving, and cleaning up.
+Mum doesn’t use processed food, either.
 She buys all the individual ingredients and makes everything from scratch: Friday’s taco feast, Saturday’s breakfast with her special homemade cinnamon rolls, the soup and sandwich lunch, and a formal dinner Saturday night that includes chicken, baked potatoes, and homemade pie.

 That’s right, homemade pies for 60 to 100 people: blueberry, banana cream, chocolate, cherry, apple — and my personal favorite, lemon meringue.
 Mum makes them all from scratch.